HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 </aside> -->

-When my web browser is talking to Amazon's, I know it's really Amazon because I typed in `amazon.es` (and I trust the DNS system).
+When my web browser is talking to Amazon's, I know it's really Amazon because I typed in `amazon.es`.
 Amazon's servers knows they're talking to me because I gave them the email address and password they have on record for me.

 Now imagine someone tries to connect directly to Alice's computer.
 They say they're Bob.
 But how does Alice know they're not, say, Eve --- impersonating Bob?